OpenFn/docs/docs/source-apps.md

 "_submission_time": "2016-04-22T06:38:20", "_status": "submitted_via_web",
 "_notes": [], "_id": 889409, "_geolocation": [ null, null ],
 "_bamboo_dataset_id": "", "_attachments": [] } ```

+## Ona.io
+1. To pus data from Ona.io, click on the drop-down menu next to a specific form and select `Settings`.
+2. On the left-side menu, select `Webhooks`.
+3. Paste your OpenFn inbox URL into the URL input field.
+4. Click "Add webhook".
+5. Ensure that the webhook is now listed with the `JSON` tag, indicating that it will forward data as JSON.
+6. Check to see that, once a form is submitted, it is forwarded to your OpenFn inbox.

 ## Google Forms/Google Sheets
 You can send data to OpenFn whenever a new row is added to a Google Sheet, for